JkutkutArchive/PY-Sudoku_Solver/thingsToDo.md

 - Create Class Sudoku, to give it modularity and have all the specific functions together

+## GUI:
+- When selecting a number, hightlight all cells with the sameNumber

 ## main:
 - handle Errors
 - expert sudokus